microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 ## Auto-attaching to Node processes

-When reflecting on how some developers are using the Integrated Terminal, we saw a unique opportunity emerge.
+When reflecting on how some developers are using the Integrated Terminal to launch, we saw a unique opportunity emerge.
 By leveraging the contextual information we have inside VS Code from your editor and integrated terminal, we had a way to detect your context and reason about your intent to debug, and this could provide a much simpler debugging experience for Node.js developers.

 So in [our March iteration](https://code.visualstudio.com/updates/v1_22#_node-debugging) of VS Code, we released a new feature that called Auto Attach for Node, that enables the Node debugger to automatically attach to Node.js processes that have been launched in debug mode from VS Code's Integrated Terminal.